The terms UX and UI are often used interchangeably. In this guide, learn about UX and UI design and the key differences between them.

 How Do UX & UI Design Work Together?

-The combination of great UX and UI design is what makes a user's journey that much more effective, efficient and pleasant, and allows the user to access the product or service with ease and simplicity.
-Any businesses with design-led strategies are at a great advantage compared to those who aren’t.
+The combination of great UX and UI design makes a user's journey that much more effective, efficient and pleasant, and allows the user to access the product or service with ease and simplicity.
+Any businesses with design-led strategies are at a great advantage compared to those without.
 Though UX and UI design work closely together to impact your user's journey, the two have some key differences.
 Here are our top 5:

 1. Interaction Design vs Visual Design

-The term "interaction design" is used frequently by UX designers to describe the work of designing interactive digital products, such as websites and mobile apps.
-Jobs in this field typically involve understanding the needs of people who will be using these products and then devising ways to solve any problems they might have, taking advantage of what computers can do.
+The term "interaction design" is frequently used by UX designers to describe the work of designing interactive digital products such as websites and mobile apps.
+Jobs in this field typically involve understanding the needs of people using these products and then devising ways to solve any problems they might have, taking advantage of what computers can do.
 For instance, interaction designers might invent new ways for people to share information or even create entirely novel devices that do not yet exist.

-However, UI designers are more likely to use “visual design” to create the experience you have when you're using an app or website.
-This isn’t just things like text and buttons but also the wider look and functionality of the site.
-These designers will think about what kind of impression their product or site makes on users, how it feels to use it, and how they can make navigating it feel intuitive.
-This could also include trying to bring aspects of accessibility to the user interface.
+However, UI designers are more likely to use “visual design” to create the experience of using an app or website.
+This includes things like text and buttons but also the wider look and functionality of the site.
+These designers will think about what kind of impression their product or site makes on users, how it feels to use it, and how they can make navigating it intuitive.
+This could also include trying to bring accessibility aspects to the user interface.

 2. Wireframes vs Colors

-UI designers will focus more on colors and create a great color scheme to catch the eye of the user.
-A UI designer will focus on how certain colors can affect our moods and emotions and whether they work well together.
-They will also focus on the size of the different colored elements, whether they are too small or too large and let this guide their design ideas.
+UI designers will focus more on colors and create a great color scheme to catch the user's eye.
+They will consider how certain colors can affect our moods and emotions and whether they work well together.
+They will also consider the size of the different colored elements, whether they are too small or too large and let this guide their design ideas.

 3. Information Architect vs Graphic Designer

 In contrast, when it comes to UI design, you’re more likely to find a graphic designer to hand.
-As graphic design is the visual part of a graphic interface that typically focuses on layout, typography and images, this is what people mainly see as the finished product before interacting with it and a graphic designer is therefore more suitable here than an information architect.
+As graphic design is the visual part of a graphic interface that typically focuses on layout, typography and images, this is what people mainly see as the finished product before interacting with it.
+A graphic designer is therefore more suitable here than an information architect.

 4. User Research vs Layouts

-Unlike UX design, there is more of a focus on layout in user interface design.
+Unlike UX design, user interface design focuses more on layout.
 The layout is the structure that supports all of the visual components of an interface.
-A great layout will create a straightforward and visually appealing way for customers to achieve their goals, which is why it is so vital to UI design.
+A great layout creates a straightforward and visually appealing way for customers to achieve their goals, which is why it is so vital to UI design.

 5. Scenarios vs Typography

 In UX design, one method used is scenario testing, which is used to find faults in products.
 The idea is to imagine different users trying out your product and then think of possible scenarios during their use.
-For example, what happens if you're designing a digital product, like an app or website if the network connection fails?
+For example, what happens if you design a digital product, like an app or website, if the network connection fails?
 What happens if the user receives a push notification just as they're filling in details on your form?
 What if they click 'delete' instead of 'save'?

-Scenarios are often used to solve issues that may stop users from completing tasks within your product.
-By imagining users encountering these issues, you can come up with solutions before it's too late.
+Scenarios are often used to solve issues that may prevent users from completing tasks within your product.
+By imagining users encountering these issues, you can devise solutions before it's too late.

 The Verdict

-Though we have covered the key differences between UX and UI throughout this guide, it’s important to note that they can both be helpful for a range of different reasons.
-They also work best when utilized together, complementing each other to create the smoothest and most pleasant interaction for the user possible.
+Though we have covered the key differences between UX and UI throughout this guide, it’s important to note that they can both be helpful for various reasons.
+They also work best when utilized together, complementing each other to create the smoothest and most pleasant interaction for the user.